bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

 For ease of use (but less secure) when the :command:`vcthumbprint` is not given, the plugin will retrieve the thumbprint.

-Also since :index:`Version >= 17.2.4 <pair: bareos-17.2.4; VMware Plugin: transport=nbdssl>` another optional plugin option has been added that can be used for trying to force a given transport method.
+Also since :sinceVersion:`17.2.4: VMware Plugin: transport=nbdssl` another optional plugin option has been added that can be used for trying to force a given transport method.
 Normally, when no transport method is given, VDDK will negotiate available transport methods and select the best one.
 For a description of transport methods, see

 https://code.vmware.com/doc/preview?id=4076#/doc/vddkDataStruct.5.5.html